-DCFS Staff - The DCFS Team serves on the front line with our other audiences.
+DCFS Staff - The DCFS Team serves on the front line with other audiences.
 Currently, there are approximately 3,400 staff working within the Department.

-General Public - The public includes clients of DCFS - individuals receiving a variety of services from the agency.
+General Public - The public includes anyone who might benefit from knowledge of the Safe Haven law and ways to access it.
+This generally includes young people of child-bearing age and their families.
+It also includes DCFS clients - individuals receiving a variety of services from the agency.

 Each month, DCFS touches close to a quarter of Louisiana's citizens through the public services offered.